-Sheida Elmi (she/her/ella) is the Senior Research Manager at the Aspen Institute Financial Security Program (Aspen FSP).
-She leads work that elevates people’s lived experiences to inform, shape, or otherwise influence policy, product, and program solutions to improve family financial security and well-being.
-Sheida manages research with a range of cross-sector experts, including FSP’s Consumer Insights Collaborative.
-She supports research efforts related to guaranteed income, wealth building, liquid savings, public and workplace benefits, financial inclusion, and other topics connecting short- and long-term financial security.
-Before joining Aspen, Sheida was an Associate Manager with The Pew Charitable Trusts.
+Sheida Isabel Elmi (she/her/ella) is an Associate Director at the Aspen Institute Financial Security Program (Aspen FSP), where she helps lead, drive strategy, and direct staffing for the Insights and Evidence team.
+Sheida manages research on topics such as climate stressors and disasters, wealth building, guaranteed income, liquid savings, and public and workplace benefits with cross-sector experts, including the Consumer Insights Collaborative.
+When she joined Aspen FSP, she led efforts to elevate people’s lived experiences to inform, shape, or otherwise influence policy, product, and programmatic solutions to improve family financial well-being.
+Previously, Sheida was an Associate Manager with The Pew Charitable Trusts.
 There, she led quantitative analyses, in-depth interviews, and focus groups to explore how families fare across different measures of financial well-being.
 Before that, she was a Research Analyst at MEF Associates, where she helped evaluate federal programs aimed at promoting economic security through higher education, matched-savings accounts, and employment and training programs.

 Sheida holds a Master of Public Policy degree from UC Berkeley, and a bachelor’s degree in political science and international studies from Northwestern University.
 She serves on the Board of Capital Area Asset Builders (CAAB) and is a member of the Guaranteed Income Community of Practice.